Bernardo Redín

-Bernardo Redín Valverde (born 26 February 1963 in Cali) is a retired Colombian football player.
-He is the current manager of Cúcuta Deportivo.
+Bernardo Redín Valverde (born 26 February 1963 in Cali) is a Colombian football coach and former footballer who played as an attacking midfielder.

 Playing career

 Club

-During the 1980s Bernardo Redin was part of Deportivo Cali's Dinamic Duo with famous football player Carlos "El Pibe" Valderrama.
+During the 1980s Bernardo Redin was part of Deportivo Cali's "Dynamic Duo" with famous football player Carlos "El Pibe" Valderrama.

 International

-He earned 40 caps and scored 5 goals for the Colombia national football team from 1987 to 1991, and scored 2 goals in the 1990 FIFA World Cup.
+Redín earned 40 caps and scored 5 goals for the Colombia national team from 1987 to 1991, and scored 2 goals in the 1990 FIFA World Cup.

 Managerial career

-After he retired from playing, Redín became a football coach.
+After Redín retired from playing, Redín became a football coach.
 He has led Atlético Huila, Deportivo Cali, América de Cali, Monagas, The Strongest, Deportivo Pasto, Academia and Atlético Bucaramanga.

 As of 2014, Redín became the assistant coach of Atlético Nacional Reinaldo Rueda, as well since 2017 at Flamengo.